Stuycs-K/finalproject-09-wu-daniel-shi-ian-lee-ethan-1/DEVLOG-Ethan.md

 started compression methods and working on implentation within the chunking loop
 ### 2025-05-29
 Wrote the compression loop and created bitwise add function
+### 2025-05-31
+HUGE WIN!
+Went through each new variable in the first iteration of the compression loop, modified the helper functions, and readjusted the loop to run for 64 iterations.
+Tested and confirmed success with the final a-h values from research.